reid-moffat/battleship/README.md

 * **Reload CMakeLists.txt**
   * For non-windows OSs, you'll need to make a cmake file to compile
 * Run eiher ```battleship``` or ```battleship-tests```

+*If you find a bug, feel free to create an issue*